Deeokafor/RacePresumptor/README.md

-# Bmi
+# RacePresumptor
-developing a wholesome body mass tracking app.
+developing a wholesome racepresumptor app for fun.